panda3d/panda3d/README.md

 If this command fails, please make sure your version of pip is up-to-date.

-If you prefer to install the full SDK with all tools, the latest development builds can be obtained from (this page)[https://www.panda3d.org/download/].
+If you prefer to install the full SDK with all tools, the latest development builds can be obtained from [this page](https://www.panda3d.org/download/).

 These are automatically kept up-to-date with the latest GitHub version of Panda.